Procurist

 Procurist vs Programa

-When a designer works in Procurist, the platform handles procurement on their behalf.
-It generates the FF&E schedule from the project requirements, sends RFQs to suppliers, consolidates and compares quotes, generates purchase orders, produces client-ready invoices, and coordinates logistics through to delivery.
-The designer specifies what they want and retains complete creative control over every product decision — what gets sourced, what gets approved, what gets substituted.
-The non-creative procurement work — the chasing, the quoting, the paperwork, the logistics coordination — is handled by the platform.
+Procurist handles procurement on the designer's behalf.
+Upload project drawings and briefs, and the platform generates FF&E schedules, sends RFQs to suppliers, consolidates and compares quotes, generates purchase orders, produces client-ready invoices, and coordinates logistics through to delivery.
+The designer retains complete creative control over every product decision, choosing what gets sourced, what gets approved, what gets substituted, while the non-creative procurement work, the chasing, the quoting, the paperwork, the logistics coordination, is handled by the platform.

-A Procurist subscription also includes direct access to a curated network of vetted European manufacturers at trade pricing.
-These are not retailers.
-These are furniture and lighting manufacturers whose products are not available to the general public at these prices — a designer's clients cannot buy direct, and retail buyers cannot access trade terms.
+A Procurist subscription also includes direct access to a curated network of vetted European furniture and lighting manufacturers at trade pricing.
+These are not retailers, they are manufacturers whose products are not available to the general public at these prices, including heritage brands and artisan workshops that a designer's clients cannot buy from directly.
 Procurist gives designers a route into this supplier network that would otherwise require years of relationship-building, showroom visits, and individual trade account applications across multiple countries and languages.

 Quick Comparison